-It was only two months after the opening and I was super excited to see the new Istanbul Airport.
+My first visit to the airport was only two months after the opening and I was super excited to see the new Istanbul Airport.
 I had seven wonderful hours to explore everything in Istanbul’s new airport and find the answers to my questions:

 Next: General information about the airport

-General information about Istanbul airport (IST)
+General information about Istanbul Airport (IST)

 Istanbul new Airport (IATA code: IST) was officially opened 29th of October 2018.